GetanehT/Smart-phone/README.md

 * The site is deployed using GitHub Pages [smart-phone](https://getaneht.github.io/Smart-phone/) To Deploy the site using GitHub Pages:
-1.Login (or signup) to Github.
+1. Login (or signup) to Github.

 2.Go to the repository for this project, [Getaneht/Smart- phone](https://getaneht.github.io/Smart-phone/)

 3.Click the settings button.

 4.Select pages in the left hand navigation menu.

 5.From the source dropdown select main branch and press save.

 6.The site has now been deployed, please note that this process may take a few minutes before the site goes live.

 ### Local Development